 This Statement addresses additional information to be disclosed in the notes to the financial statements regarding debt, including unused lines of credit; assets pledged as collateral for the debt; and terms specified in debt agreements related to significant events of default with finance-related consequences, significant termination events with finance-related consequences, and significant subjective acceleration clauses.
-The requirements of this Statement are effective for financial statements for periods beginning after June 15, 2018.
-Earlier application is encouraged.
-The Authority doesn't believe this statement will have a significant impact on the Authority's financial statements.
+As of June 30, 2019, this Statement did not have an impact on the Authority's financial statements.